JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 During an unplanned pause, instant metrics will remain their last known good value.
 They will not be zero'd, which is OpenRowingMonitor's default behaviour (and the correct representation of the machine state).

-It is observed that upon entering the unplanned pause, the lastSlit data from [0x0038 "Additional Split Data"](#0x0038-additional-split-data) will be updated with the last tstate from the active split.
+It is observed that upon entering the unplanned pause, the lastSplit data from [0x0038 "Additional Split Data"](#0x0038-additional-split-data) is in fact updated with the last state from the active split.

 #### Exiting an unplanned rest